 Staff operate extraction equipment and sequence and analyze variants

 Oregon Health Authority and Oregon State University's foundational work with COVID-19 has established wastewater surveillance in Oregon as a new public health metric.
-Influenza and respiratory syncytial virus (RSV) data are also now published on the new OHA dashboard.
+Influenza and respiratory syncytial virus (RSV) data are also published on the OHA dashboard.
+Influenza A (H5) and measles data are published on the CDC NWSS dashboard.
 New pathogenic targets are on the horizon.